Welcome to ClearView Baptist Church

 Section 1.
 Budget

-The Finance Committee in consultation with the Senior Pastor and ministerial staff shall prepare and submit to the church for approval an inclusive budget, indicating by items the amount needed and sought for all expenses.
+The Finance Committee, in consultation with the Senior Pastor and ministerial staff and with approval by the Church Council, shall prepare and submit to the Church for approval an inclusive budget, indicating by items the amount needed and sought for all expenses.

 Section 2.
 Accounting Procedures

-All funds for any and all purposes shall be managed by the Church Administrator and the Treasurer and be properly recorded.
+All funds for any and all purposes shall be managed by the Church Administrator and the Secretary/Treasurer and be properly recorded.
 A system of accounting that will adequately provide for the management of all funds shall be the responsibility of the Finance Committee.
+The financial records of the Church shall be audited annually by an independent CPA firm.

 Section 3.
 Fiscal Year

-The cessation of church operations and dissolution of church assets shall be by the recommendation of the trustees and by three-fourths written approval of the members present and voting.
+The cessation of Church operations and dissolution of Church assets shall be by the recommendation of the Church Council and by three-fourths written approval of the members present and voting at a special business meeting with the required quorum present.
 A meeting called for this purpose shall be announced at least two weeks prior to the meeting.

-It is noted the Nashville Baptist Association, Inc., assisted ClearView Baptist Church in various ways, including financially, when the church was being established.
-In the event that ClearView Baptist Church ceases operation, it is the desire of the church that upon dissolution, after all creditors have been paid, the assets shall be distributed to the Nashville Baptist Association, Inc., a Tennessee nonprofit corporation, if the Nashville Baptist Association, Inc. then qualifies as an exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, or corresponding section of any future federal tax code.
-If the Nashville Baptist Association, Inc. does not qualify, then the assets shall be distributed to one or more organizations to be designated which do qualify.
+It is noted the Nashville Baptist Association, Inc., Belmont Heights Baptist Church, and Brentwood Baptist Church assisted ClearView Baptist Church in various ways, including financially, when the Church was being established.
+In the event that ClearView Baptist Church ceases operation, it is the desire of the Church that upon dissolution, after all creditors have been paid, the assets shall be distributed to the Nashville Baptist Association, Inc., a Tennessee nonprofit corporation, if the Nashville Baptist Association, Inc. then qualifies as an exempt organization under Section 501(c)(3) of the Internal Revenue Code of 1986, or corresponding section of any future federal tax code.
+If the Nashville Baptist Association, Inc. does not qualify, then the assets shall be distributed exclusively for religious purposes within the meaning of section 501(c)(3) of the Code to one or more qualifying organizations in such a manner as the membership of the Church shall determine in accordance with these Bylaws.

-A church member may submit proposed amendments to the Constitution and Bylaws to the Church Administrator.
-The Church Administrator will consult with the Executive Team and Personnel Committee.
-If it is decided that the Constitution and Bylaws should be amended, they will appoint a Constitution and Bylaws Team consisting of both church staff and church members.
-The Church Administrator will acknowledge receipt of the proposal from the church member and inform them of the decision regarding whether the proposal will move forward.
+In addition, a Church member may submit proposed amendments to the Constitution and Bylaws to the Chairperson of the Church Council.
+The Chairperson will consult with the Executive Team and Church Council.
+If it is decided that the Constitution and Bylaws should be amended, the Church Council and Executive Team will appoint a Constitution and Bylaws Team consisting of both Church staff and Church members.
+The Chairperson will acknowledge receipt of the proposal from the Church member and inform them of the decision regarding whether the proposal will move forward.

-Changes in this Constitution and Bylaws may be made at a specially called business meeting of the church.
-Proposed amendments shall be presented in writing two weeks prior to the called business meeting.
-Amendments to the Constitution and Bylaws shall be by three-fourth vote of all members of the church present at the called meeting who are entitled to vote.
+Changes in this Constitution and Bylaws may be made at a special business meeting of the Church.
+Proposed amendments shall be presented in writing two weeks prior to the special business meeting.
+Amendments to the Constitution and Bylaws shall be by a three-fourths vote of all members of the Church present at the special business meeting with the required quorum present and who are entitled to vote pursuant to Article I, Section 4.

 READ THE BAPTIST FAITH AND MESSAGE (2000) FOR A MORE DETAILED EXPLANATION OF THE BIBLICAL BELIEFS OF OUR CHURCH AND SOUTHERN BAPTISTS.